What If I Can't Pay My Taxes?

 5) Borrow From Family and Friends

-If you have friends or family who are willing to help, you may want to ask them for a loan.
-It can be especially useful when you need short-term help.
+If you have friends or family who are willing to help, you may want to ask them for a loan to pay your taxes.
+A personal loan can be especially useful when you need short-term help.
 For instance, if you’re expecting a payment from a client, but your taxes are due before that, you may want to borrow from friends and family.

 6) Take Out a Loan

 You can use a loan to cover your tax liability.
 Make sure the interest rate is less than the interest rate you would pay with an IRS payment plan.
+If the interest rate is higher on the loan than with the IRS, you will end up paying more in the long run.
 The IRS’s interest rates change with the Federal short-term rate.
 Intuit provides an updated quarterly interest rate chart.

-If you are considering bankruptcy for the elimination of taxes owed, understand whether your tax amount is dischargeable by speaking to a bankruptcy attorney.
+If you are considering bankruptcy because you can't pay IRS taxes, you need to find out whether your tax amount is dischargeable by speaking to a bankruptcy attorney.
 Bankruptcy negatively impacts your credit score for years, and you cannot always discharge taxes in bankruptcy.
-The rules vary based on the chapter you are filing.
+The rules vary based on the chapter you are filing, the type of tax, and the age of the tax.
 Chapter 7 bankruptcy does provide a means to eliminate taxes owed but qualifications exist, and not all taxes qualify.

 These are the two most common options: